Tell Massachusetts to vote YES on S.2232

 This is why Massachusetts must step up to lead on global climate action and support the world's most vulnerable communities.

-On December 6th, the Massachusetts' Joint Revenue Committee voted with Favorable Recommendation to move the bill forward to the Senate.
-Now the Senate Ways and Means Committee must vote YES to send the bill to the full Senate.
+On December 6th, the Massachusetts' Joint Revenue Committee voted with Favorable Recommendation to move the bill forward to the Massachusetts Senate.
+Now the powerful Ways and Means Committee must vote YES to send the bill to the full Senate, before the bill can continue to the House of Representatives and be signed into law by Governor Baker.
 We believe the Massachusetts legislature should support this bill.
 Oxfam America, a leading anti-poverty and development organization, is organizing a petition to demonstrate support for S.2232.

 Join us in telling the Massachusetts legislature to vote YES on S. 2232